bchellew15/bchellew15.github.io/_posts/2024-11-01-jigsaw-puzzle-solver.markdown

 This algorithm assumes that the puzzle piece is oriented correctly in the photo and that the tabs of the piece are not too wide or too tall.
 An algorithm that starts by locating the corners of the piece would be better in several ways.
 Photos could be taken with pieces rotated in any orientation, and pieces could be matched quickly and accurately by comparing the distance between corners and lining up the corners without trial and error.
-I have written a corner detection algorithm based on changes in the slope of a fit line, but it will take time to make it robust.
+I have written a corner detection algorithm based on changes in the slope of a fit line, but it is not yet robust.
 In the meantime, this algorithm was easy to implement and has worked well enough.

 ![bounding box]({{ site.baseurl }}/images/bounding_box.png){: width="200"}